STAMP-project/dspot/kubernetes-support/README.md

 Then we need to create a database called "githook" (note that it must be named like this according to the script if you don't plan to change it) and insert some information into a collection called "gitSecrets".
 These are done by these steps below.
 ```
   use githook
-  db.gitSecrets.insert({"slugName" : "Spirals-Team/repairnator", "gitSecret" : "123456789"})
+  db.gitSecrets.insert({"slugName" : "Stamp/Dspot", "gitSecret" : "123456789"})
 ```

 Next is deploying the repo monitor itself on K8s.
 First you need to go to the "repomonitor-dockerimage" to build and push an image to docker just like how we did with the scanner.
-Then there is also a yaml file in "repairnator-deployment-yamlfiles" folder for deploying and also here we need to replace in the "repo-monitor.yaml" file the name of your image you tagged before when pushing to docker (format DOCKER_USER_NAME/IMAGE_NAME).
+Then there is also a yaml file in "Dspot-yamlfiles" folder for deploying and also here we need to replace in the "repo-monitor.yaml" file the name of your image you tagged before when pushing to docker (format DOCKER_USER_NAME/IMAGE_NAME).
 Then apply the yaml
 ```
   kubectl create -f repo-monitor.yaml
 ```